scikit-hep/iminuit/doc/reference.rst

     .. note::

-        If you are unsure what minuit will parse your function signature as , you can use :func:`describe` which returns tuple of argument names minuit will use as call signature.
+        If you are unsure what iminuit will parse your function signature, you can use :func:`describe` to check which argument names are detected.